Gauge Enhanced Quantum Criticality Beyond the Standard Model: Introduction, Motivation, and Summary

-\item If the internal symmetries are dynamically gauged (as they are not global symmetries but indeed are gauged in our quantum vacuum), we show the gauge-enhanced 4d criticality not merely has the emergent {$[\U(1)]^{\text{emergent}}_{\text{gauge}}$}, but also has the enhanced Spin(10) gauge group.
-The Spin(10) gauge group and {$[\U(1)]^{\text{emergent}}_{\text{gauge}}$} forms a gauge enhancement of the smaller gauge groups of the SM, GG or PS models, only near the quantum criticality, see \Fig{fig:phase-schematic}.
+\item If the internal symmetries are dynamically gauged (as they are not global symmetries but indeed are gauged in our quantum vacuum), we show the gauge-enhanced 4d criticality not merely has the emergent {$[\U(1)']^{\text{emergent}}_{\text{gauge}}$}, but also has the enhanced Spin(10) gauge group.
+The Spin(10) gauge group and {$[\U(1)']^{\text{emergent}}_{\text{gauge}}$} forms a gauge enhancement of the smaller gauge groups of the SM, GG or PS models, only near the quantum criticality, see \Fig{fig:phase-schematic}.

 Because the 5d invertible TQFT has the bundle constraint $w_2w_3(TM)=w_2w_3(V_{\SO(10)})$, once the internal symmetries (such as the Spin(10)) are dynamically gauged, the 5d bulk is \emph{no longer} an invertible TQFT.
 The Spin(10) gauge fields have also to be dynamically gauged in the 5d bulk.
-The Spin(10) gauge fields contribute \emph{deconfined gapless modes} in 5d (in contrast to the \emph{confined} non-abelian gauge fields being \emph{gapped} in 4d).
+The Spin(10) gauge fields contribute \emph{deconfined gapless modes} in 5d\footnote{The reason that the non-abelian gauge theory can become gapless in 5d can be understood simply by analyzing the renormalization group (RG) fixed point at the 5d Yang-Mills term, the dimensional analysis says $[|F|^2] \sim [F][F] \sim [\dd A][\dd A] + [\dd A][A]^2 +[A]^4$.
+The kinetic term $[\dd A][\dd A]$ has the canonical scaling dimension 5 in 5d (i.e., $E^5$ in energy $E$).
+The $[\dd]$ has a dimension 1 and the $[A]$ has a dimension $3/2$.
+The $[\dd A][A]^2$ has a dimension $11/2$, while the $[A]^4$ has a dimension 6, which means that the $[\dd A][A]^2$ and $[A]^4$ become irrelevant at low energy.
+Thus, the 5d non-abelian Yang-Mills term $|F|^2$ behaves like the \emph{gapless} 5d abelian Maxwell term $|\dd A|^2$. } (in contrast to the \emph{confined} non-abelian gauge fields being \emph{gapped} in 4d).
 Remarkably, the Spin(10) gauge fields in 5d turns the previous TQFT $w_2w_3(TM)=w_2w_3(V_{\SO(10)})$ into a 5d gapless bulk criticality!